 Lopes, C. and Srinivasan, S. (2014).
 Africa's Voices: Using mobile phones and radio to foster mediated public discussion and gather public opinions in Africa.
 Centre of Governance and Human Rights Working Paper 9.

-Nassanga, G., Manyozo, L., Lopes, C. (2013).
+Nassanga, G., Manyozo, L., and Lopes, C. (2013).
 ICTs and radio in Africa: How the uptake of ICT has influenced the newsroom culture among community radio journalists.
 Telematics and Informatics, 30, 258-266.

-Manyozo, L., Nassanga, G., Lopes, C. (2012).
+Manyozo, L., Nassanga, G., and Lopes, C. (2012).
 Models of and approaches to the station management of six African community radio broadcasters.
 MedieKultur Journal of Media and Communication Research, 42, 7-27.

-Lopes, C., Frade, C. (2012).
+Lopes, C., and Frade, C. (2012).
 The way into bankruptcy: Market anomie and sacrifice among Portuguese consumers.
 Journal of Consumer Policy, 35, 477-496,